Chapter 8: React Implementation with Hooks

 }, []); // Runs once on mount

 }3.
-Handle All Observable States
+Handle All Signal States

-Always subscribe to data$, isLoading$, and error$:
+Always read data$, isLoading$, and error$:

-const data = useObservable(viewModel.data$, null);
+const data = useSignal(viewModel.data$);

-const isLoading = useObservable(viewModel.isLoading$, false);
+const isLoading = useSignal(viewModel.isLoading$);

-const error = useObservable(viewModel.error$, null);
+const error = useSignal(viewModel.error$);

 if (isLoading) return <LoadingSpinner />;